Louis DeJoy: Dealing with USPS

+In addition, two reports to Congress in 1999 stated that $9 million and $33 million, paid separately to New Breed, could have been "put to better use".
+The USPS inspector general at the time, Kelly Corcoran, retired in 2003 after a federal investigation into her abuse of authority, waste of public money and promotion of questionable personnel practices; her poor practices and subsequent removal hampered any further investigation.

+Acquisition by XPO

-DeJoy was CEO of High Point, North Carolina-based New Breed Logistics from 1983 to 2014, and retired after his company was acquired by the Connecticut-based freight transporter XPO Logistics for a reported $615 million.
+The company was acquired by the Connecticut-based freight transporter XPO Logistics for a reported $615 million.
 Following that acquisition, he served as CEO of XPO's supply chain business in North America until his retirement the next year and was appointed to a strategic role on XPO Logistics' board of directors where he served until 2018.

-A 2001 audit found that under President George H. W. Bush, the USPS had given New Breed Logistics a noncompetitive contract of more than $300 million starting in 1992.
-The audit concluded that if the bidding had been competitive, taxpayers could have saved up to $53 million.
-Reporting in 2020, NBC News wrote, "The audit raises questions about whether New Breed knowingly overbilled the Postal Service, and it renews scrutiny of the background and qualifications of DeJoy, a prolific Republican Party fundraiser and donor who was appointed to lead the Postal Service over objections from many officials involved in the selection process."
-In addition, two reports to Congress in 1999 stated that $9 million and $33 million separately paid to New Breed could have been "put to better use."
-The USPS inspector general of the time retired in 2003 after a federal investigation into her abuse of authority, waste of public money and promotion of questionable personnel practices.
+LDJ Global Strategies

-When he was named postmaster general and CEO, DeJoy was president of LDJ Global Strategies, a Greensboro, North Carolina-based boutique firm with interests in real estate, private equity, consulting, and project management.
+When hepostmaster general and CEO, DeJoy was president of LDJ Global Strategies (LDJ = Louis DeJoy), a Greensboro, North Carolina-based boutique firm with interests in real estate, private equity, consulting, and project management.